 It’s going to take a few months to figure out exactly the amounts you need to purchase of each item during each trip.
 You will not need to buy every item every month.
 Spices, oil, flour, and other dry goods last me a few months at a time.
 You may even be able to look over your inventory and see other meals you haven’t thought of that you can quickly pull together with the things you already have.

-I have designed a free printable pantry/freezer inventory worksheet for you to use!
+I have designed a printable food inventory tracker for you to use!

 Want to get updated printables and all of this information in one place?
 Check out my eBook The Ultimate Guide to Once-A-Month Grocery Shopping.